khoih-prog/ESP32TimerInterrupt/README.md

 2. Typically global variables are used to pass data between an ISR and the main program.
 To make sure `variables shared between an ISR and the main program` are updated correctly, declare them as `volatile`.

 ### Installation

+#### Use Arduino Library Manager

+The suggested and easiest way is to use `Arduino Library Manager`.
+Search for `ESP32TimerInterrupt`, then select / install the latest version.

+#### Manual Install

+The suggested way to install manually is to:

 1. Navigate to (https://github.com/khoih-prog/ESP32TimerInterrupt) page.
 2. Download the latest release `ESP32TimerInterrupt-master.zip`.
 3. Extract the zip file to `ESP32TimerInterrupt-master` directory